Picnics are a fun, relaxing way to spend time bonding with family members and a great way to promote healthy habits and

 Safe Food Choices

 If your eating outdoors, meal planning becomes more important.
 Your menu should include items they can be stored in your pack without a cold source: peanut butter, jams, water or sealed juice containers, packaged snacks, chips, or fruits and nuts.

 Keeping perishables cool is essential to avoid food becoming unsafe.
 That’s why it is necessary to pack your basket or cooler with frozen gel packs.

-Before setting out for your hike, be sure to pack non-perishables like trail mix, energy bars, and granola bars.
+Before setting out for your short hike, be sure to pack non-perishables like trail mix, energy bars, and granola bars.